Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 As with C minor, D minor has an air of theatricality about it.
 Due to harmonics, it has a penetrating quality - listen to the opening of Beethoven's Ode to Joy and it's as terrifying as anything you might hear, or the finale of the opera Tosca by Puccini where the eponymous heroine flings herself off the battlements to her death.
 You'll be hard-pressed to beat that for a tragic climax unless you count Don Giovanni's descent into hell in Mozart's opera.
 Now a tone higher the trumpet pours out its edgy monologue, shortened to sixteen bars.

 Slowly, deliberately, following the indefatigable austerity of the opening motif, Rota allows more instruments to join the trumpet.

 Only three are invited.
-The mandolin and accordian, instruments associated with folk tradition, not worthy enough to be integrated into the sophistication of the orchestral ranks, are two of them.
-The mandolin nervously strums to all intents and purposes in the background, though when you listen intently, it is shadowing the trumpet - as is the accordian.
-They're on the same level, literally, representing the peasant origins of the Godfather, lining the trumpet melody with a hint of fear.
-Underneath, the Godfather's staunch ally, the clarinet, twirls around with a sombre folk-like countermelody like a snake under the stave of the trumpet, the perfect complement.
+The mandolin and accordion, instruments associated with folk tradition, not worthy enough to be integrated into the sophistication of the orchestral ranks, are two of them.
+The mandolin nervously strums to all intents and purposes in the background, though when you listen intently, it is shadowing the trumpet - as is the accordion.
+They're on the same level, literally, representing the peasant origins of The Godfather, lining the trumpet melody with a hint of fear.
+Underneath, The Godfather's staunch ally, the clarinet, twirls around with a sombre folk-like countermelody like a snake under the stave of the trumpet, the perfect complement.